 The Nassau County Department of Health receives all confirmed cases of COVID-19 in Nassau County residents that are electronically transmitted from laboratories, by law.
 This does not include rapid tests (done at points of cares such as Urgent Care facilities) for which reliability and validity test are still on-going and are not automatically reported to Nassau County Department of Health, at this time.
 Confirmed cases in faculty, staff and administrators that live outside of Nassau County will be investigated by the jurisdiction in which they reside.
 In these cases, close communication will need to occur between the health departments of other jurisdictions, Nassau County and our school district.
 Once the health department conducts its investigation, the school nurse or COVID-19 Safety Coordinator (Administrator) will be called and notified.
 Depending on the specifics of the case and potential exposures, additional close contacts will be elicited, and quarantine and/or notification may be determined.
-Very often, these determinations are made in partnership with the health department recommendations.
+Very often, these determinations are made in partnership with the health department.
+It is recognized, that we can always be more restrictive than county health department recommendations.